14 best fleece jackets for hikers in 2025, tested by our experts to find the warmest option this winter

 ©LFTO

-Runner up Best in Test: Montane Fury Lite Hooded Fleece Jacket
+Runner up best in test - Montane Fury Lite Hooded Fleece Jacket

-Best for sustainability: Artilect Halfmoon Bio Fleece
+Most sustainable - Artilect Halfmoon Bio Fleece

 Best fleece jackets reviewed: